Pompom Number Toss

 - Have the next player go and do the same.

-- Then invite players to figure out which number is the higher number.
+- Invite players to identify the higher number.
 Have the player with the larger number put a star or checkmark on her piece of paper.

 - Do this for three rounds, and the person with the most stars or checkmarks is the winner!
 This game can also be played with subtraction and multiplication!